AAP challenges BJP to field own candidate for MCD mayor post | Politics

 - India

-The Aam Aadmi Party Saturday claimed the BJP will support an Independent candidate for Delhi mayor and challenged it to field its own candidate for the top MCD post.
+The Aam Aadmi Party on Saturday claimed the BJP was planning to support an Independent candidate for Delhi mayor and dared it to field its own candidate for the top MCD post.

-At a press conference, senior AAP leader and Rajya Sabha MP Raghav Chadha claimed the BJP has said it would not field any candidate for the mayor's post.
+Delhi BJP spokesperson Praveen Shankar Kapoor, however, advised the AAP to keep its councillors united instead of advising the saffron party on the mayor's election.
+At a press conference, senior AAP leader and Rajya Sabha MP Raghav Chadha claimed that after losing the MCD polls, the BJP had said it would not field any candidate for the mayor's post.

-''We have heard that the BJP is supporting an Independent candidate for the mayor post.
-What are they scared of that they are not fielding their own candidate?'' he asked.
+''After seeing the love and support that the people of Delhi had given to their son Arvind Kejriwal, the BJP had made this announcement. ''Several BJP leaders, some of them very senior in the party, came out in front of the media and made this announcement to not fight the election for the post of the mayor,'' he said.
+Now we are hearing that the BJP has decided to support an Independent candidate for the top post in MCD. ''All the BJP candidates are going to support this Independent candidate and basically try and challenge the AAP candidate.
+I welcome the BJP's decision, but at the same time, I also want to give them a little bit of advice,'' he said.

-The AAP Friday finalised six names as its candidates for various MCD posts, including that of mayor and deputy mayor, with Shelly Oberoi emerging as the choice for the top post in the civic body.
+The AAP leader challenged the BJP to come and fight the election on their own instead of ''fighting elections through a backdoor candidate''. ''Why do they fear AAP so much?
+If they really want to fight the election of the mayor, they should come forward and do it.
+Why try and fight the election through a backdoor candidate? ''Why use an Independent candidate and try to support that candidate like thieves and fight against the AAP?
+The BJP calls itself the biggest party in the world, then why use such childish tactics to fight an election.
+It does not auger well for them,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)